 The Perks of Being a Wallflower – Stephen Chbosky

 And the reasons for most of these so-called challenges?
 “Drugs/alcohol/smoking, homosexuality, sexually explicit, unsuited to age group.”
 Wow, why not just put a Parental Advisory sticker on the books and call it a day?
 That’s what we used to do in record stores and it seemed to work just fine.
 Or maybe put a “Rated R” stamp on it?
-You don’t see anyone banning music or movies – so why books?
-Get a grip!
+I find it interesting that no one is banning music or movies, but books are banned.

 Leave a Reply